 Use the "Test" position to verify operation when setting up your equipment.
 When in the "Test (Counting Pattern)" position, the I channel data will be counting up and the Q channel data will be counting down.
 The EXT_IQ_CLK and EXT_IQ_DAV signals will operate at a rate consistent with the instrument SPAN setting.

 NOTE.
-The IQ outputs are disabled when an alignment is running.
+The analog IF output and IQ outputs are disabled when an alignment is running.